Most car finance companies will carry out a credit check on you when they receive your application.

 4. Court and public records

 Your credit report will highlight any CCJs, IVAs or whether you’ve been declared bankrupt.
-It’ll also show the status of your arrangement.
+It will also show the status of your arrangement.
 The more time has passed or if these have been satisfied, the better it looks to the lender.

 5. Your financial associations